Get help through Hackney Money Hub

-For people who have suffered an emergency, disaster or are under exceptional pressure with nowhere else to turn we can add to our benefits support with one-off grants.
+For people who have suffered an emergency, disaster or are under exceptional pressure with nowhere else to turn we can add to our benefits support with one-off discretionary awards.
 To provide this help we use Discretionary Housing Payments, our Council Tax Reduction Discretionary fund, Household Support Fund (funded by the Department for Work and Pensions), and Discretionary Crisis Support scheme.

 The links below provide more detail about who is eligible for each scheme and how we decide who we can pay.
 When you apply we will decide how best we can help you and which funds we can use to do so.

 If you do not agree with a decision made by the Money Hub, you can either ask us: